NHSDigital/integration-adaptor-nhais/load-generator/README.md

 --state_type outbound
 --batch_size 100
 ```
-Timestamp works with " ", while for ' ' there is a parser error.
+Timestamp works with " ", while for ' ' or without quotes it cannot be parsed.

 Default mongodb location is localhost:27017.
 If you use another, add host and port to parameters:
 ```